amyreese/noswap/input/blog/2010/03/php-bugs-me-or-where-type-coercion-causes-bugs.md

 make it even better.

-I've long been on the fence regarding PHP's type coercion and comparison issues, but a <a href="http://www.mantisbt.org/bugs/view.php?id=11571">recent bug</a> in
-<a href="http://www.mantisbt.org">Mantis Bug Tracker</a> has made me /facepalm
-for the first time in my long history of working with PHP:
+I've long been on the fence regarding PHP's type coercion and comparison issues, but a [recent bug][1] in [Mantis Bug Tracker] has made me /facepalm for the first time in my long history of working with PHP:

 > When I click on "Edit" next to 1.2, mantis shows me the 1.20 properties.
 > When I click 1.1 it shows me 1.10!